On the Coupling of Depth and Egomotion Networks for Self-Supervised Structure from Motion: Conclusion

 \section{Conclusion}

-In this paper, we demonstrated that an appropriate \textit{coupling} of depth and egomotion networks improves performance in self-supervised SfM.
-We introduced a taxonomy of coupling methods, and discussed the potential benefits of incorporating each to promote consistency between depth and egomotion predictions at training and inference time.
-We noted the particular importance of feedback coupling as a method to iteratively update an initial prediction to further minimize the loss.
-Building on these insights, we presented our own \textit{tightly-coupled} approach and, through extensive experiments, showed that our system was consistently accurate across indoor and outdoor datasets and achieved state-of-the-art accuracy on several key benchmarks.
-In future work, we aim to generalize our tightly-coupled framework to incorporate additional sensor modalities such as inertial measurement units.
+In this paper, we demonstrated that an appropriate coupling of depth and egomotion networks improves performance in self-supervised SfM.
+We introduced a taxonomy of coupling methods and discussed the potential benefits of incorporating each method to promote consistency between depth and egomotion predictions at training and at inference time.
+We noted the particular importance of feedback coupling as a method to iteratively update an initial prediction to minimize the overall loss function.
+Building on these insights, we presented our own \textit{tightly-coupled} approach and, through extensive experiments, showed that our system is consistently accurate on indoor and outdoor datasets and achieves state-of-the-art accuracy on several key benchmarks.
+As future work, we aim to generalize our tightly-coupled framework to incorporate additional modalities such as inertial data.